knowlearning/platform/documentation/docs/tutorials/recommended-app-scaffold.md

       But they are really easy for computers to recognize and make use of!
       If content is shared via UUID, then it becomes a lot easier to use the power tools Know Learning provides to explore connected data).

-To answer question #3:
+### What data do we use as the "props" to initialize the content?

-If the path is a UUID, then we recommend you use the data of that UUID to initialize the content.
+If the path is a UUID, then we recommend you use the data of that UUID to initialize the content;
-Otherwise, the app decides as it normally would (perhaps using query parameters, hardcoded values, or even requesting specially named scopes for the user).
+otherwise, your app can decide as it normally would (perhaps using query parameters, hardcoded values, or even requesting specially named scopes for the user).

-Once these questions are answered, an app has everything it needs to initialize. he recommended scaffold implementation we will dive into now will explicitly show how to answer these questions in code.

 ## The Scaffold

+Once the above questions are answered, an app has everything it needs to initialize.
+The recommended scaffold implementation we will dive into now will explicitly show how to answer these questions in code:

 ```js
 import { browserAgent } from '@knowlearning/agents'